Dr. Ericka Tucker

 Associate Professor of Philosophy Marquette University

 My research is on democracy, the history of political philosophy, and connections between psychology, epistemology, and politics.
-I am interested in understanding norms and social practices from political, philosophical, and psychological perspectives to achieve just social practices and maximal human empowerment.
+I am interested in understanding norms and social practices from political, philosophical, and psychological perspectives.
 I am currently writing a book on Spinoza’s theory of democracy.

-Below, I have précis of some of my published works and links to the publications.
+Below, I have short descriptions of some of my published works and links to the publications.

 Academic Profile, Publications, and Research: Tucker - PhilPeople